asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

 #### Example: send a "user logged in up" event and increment two gauges

 First we need to create a gauge.
-When using the predefined _incr, _decr, etc.. events gauges are created on-the-fly, but when writing custom event handlers we need to do this by hand.
-We create a gauge that stores the number of logins with a granularity (`flush_interval`) of 1 minute and a another gauge that stores the number of total conversions per day.
+When using the predefined events (like `\_incr` and `\_avg`) gauges are created on-the-fly, but when writing custom event handlers we need to do this by hand.
+We create a gauge that stores the number of logins with a granularity of 1 minute (this is called the `flush_interval`) and a another gauge that stores the number of total conversions per day.

     gauge :logins_per_minute,
       :tick => 1.minute.to_i,